 A head injury can cause a concussion, even if the person didn’t lose consciousness.
 In addition to lightheadedness and dizziness, watch out for a lasting mood change.
 “If you saw a change in personality and they became irritated ten days after a head injury and there’s nothing else to account for it, be really careful that they didn’t do something really bad to the brain,” says Dr. Deitz.
 “It’s emergent and persistent.”

 “As far as fluctuations in terms of mood, I’m always interested in what people are putting in their bodies,” says Dr. Dietz.
 One source he looks for?
-Over-the-counter diet remedies, which he says “basically rev up the metabolism, but get people sweaty and anxious and prime them for outbursts.”
-Plus, dieters need to eat more anyway; learn the scientific reason you get “hangry” when you need food.
+Certain over-the-counter diet remedies, which he says may “basically rev up the metabolism, but get people sweaty and anxious and prime them for outbursts.”
+Plus, not eating enough food can make you seriously cranky too; learn the scientific reason you get “hangry” when you need food.

 If your thyroid starts overproducing hormones, you could be left with a racing heart and excess sweating, making you revved up.
 “You’re just on edge,” says Dr. Lamm.
 “Whenever you just don’t feel well, that can lead to irritability.”
 However, eating may help alleviate your crankiness; calm down with some of these 18 foods proven to boost your mood.

 People with narcissistic personality disorder have a higher sense of self-importance than those without the mental disorder.
 They tend to talk about themselves a lot, and are likely to snap if they don’t get that same attention from others.
 “When they don’t get affirmation, or get criticized, boy do they go off,” says Dr. Deitz.
 No matter where the emotion comes from, these 24 tips will help you calm down when you’re angry.